shreyassrinath/Deploy--AWS-ECS--Task-And--Service/Readme.md

 #### What is [Ansible](https://github.com/ansible/ansible)?

 Ansible is a radically simple IT automation platform that makes your applications and systems easier to deploy.
-Avoid writing scripts or custom code to deploy and update your applicationsâ€” automate in a language that approaches plain English, using SSH, with no agents to install on remote systems.
+Avoid writing scripts or custom code to deploy and update your applications— automate in a language that approaches plain English, using SSH, with no agents to install on remote systems.

 ## Installation requirements